phijor/cubical-containers/README.md

 ## This Repository

 This repository contains the Agda mechanization of our development of _action containers_.
+The module [`README.agda`](./README.agda) contains an overwiew of our results.
+An explorable version of the code is hosted [here](https://phijor.github.io/cubical-containers/README.html).

 The code depends on the Agda [`cubical`](https://github.com/agda/cubical) library, v0.7, and (for now), Max New's [`cubical-categorical-logic`](https://github.com/maxsnew/cubical-categorical-logic).